mattmaynes2/aria/reports/final/3-Technical/2-Requirements/3-Features.md

 2. Device discovers network
 3. Hub discovers device and provides confirmation

-Postcondition: The device's state will now be used as input in training mode.
-If the device contains an actuator, the actuator will be controlled by the learning hub in playback mode.
+Postcondition: The device's state will now be used as input in learning mode.
+If the device contains an actuator, the actuator will be controlled by the learning hub in normal mode.

-##### Enter Training Mode {-}
+##### Enter Learning Mode {-}

-The user enters training mode in order to indicate to the system that it should begin recording changes in the state of connected devices, without attempting to control them.
-Training mode accomplishes the user's goal of configuring the system without manual programming.
+The user enters learning mode in order to indicate to the system that it should begin recording changes in the state of connected devices, without attempting to control them.
+Learning mode accomplishes the user's goal of configuring the system without manual programming.

-1. User selects enter training mode
+1. User selects enter learning mode
-2. While the system is in training mode, the system will record the user's interactions with connected devices.
+2. While the system is in learning mode, the system will record the user's interactions with connected devices.
-3. When the user selects playback mode or standby mode, the system exits training mode.
+3. When the user selects normal mode or standby mode, the system exits learning mode.

 Postcondition: The system saves changes in the state of connected devices.

-##### Enter Playback Mode {-}
+##### Enter Normal Mode {-}

-The user enters playback mode in order to instruct the system to begin controlling connected devices.
+The user enters normal mode in order to instruct the system to begin controlling connected devices.

-1. User selects enter playback mode
+1. User selects enter normal mode
 2. System exits the currently active mode
-3. System begins controlling connected actuators, using the data collected during training mode to infer the desired state of the system.
+3. System begins controlling connected actuators, using the data collected during learning mode to infer the desired state of the system.

 Postcondition: The system maintains control over connected actuators.